DeannaWagner/fullstack-nanodegree-vm/vagrant/p5catalog/README.md

 ##Connection Information
 The server IP address is 52.25.243.158 and the SSH port is 2200.
-The complete URL to your hosted web application http://ec2-52-25-243-158.us-west-2.compute.amazonaws.com/.
+The complete URL to the hosted web application http://ec2-52-25-243-158.us-west-2.compute.amazonaws.com/.

 ##Required Libraries, Files and Dependencies